Gymnastics at the 1984 Summer Olympics

 At the 1984 Summer Olympics, two different gymnastics disciplines were contested.
 In addition to the fourteen artistic gymnastics events contested, for the first time at the Olympics, a rhythmic gymnastics event was contested–the women's individual all-around.
 All of the gymnastics events were held at UCLA's Pauley Pavilion in Los Angeles from July 29 through August 11.
-Several teams who had qualified to compete were absent as a result of the 1984 Summer Olympics boycott, including the Soviet Union, Bulgaria, Cuba, Czechoslovakia, East Germany, Hungary, and North Korea.
+Several countries who had qualified to compete were absent as a result of the 1984 Summer Olympics boycott, including the Soviet Union, Bulgaria, Cuba, Czechoslovakia, East Germany, Hungary, and North Korea.

 This was the first time in Olympic competition that eight gymnasts were allowed to move onto an apparatus final, instead of the previous six.

-The USSR and other satellite countries organized an 'Alternate Olympics' where the USSR, East Germany, Bulgaria, Czechoslovakia and other Soviet Bloc nations competed.
+The USSR and other satellite countries organized an 'Alternate Olympics' where the USSR, East Germany, Bulgaria, Czechoslovakia and other Soviet Bloc (Cuba, North Korea, Poland and Hungary) nations competed.

 Artistic gymnastics

 Format of competition

 The artistic gymnastics competition at the 1984 Summer Olympics was carried out in three stages: